GRE QUANT PREP

 Scores are reported on a scale of 130 to 170.
 The section covers four content areas:

 - Arithmetic.
 Number properties, fractions, ratios, percentages, and sequences.
-No formula sheet is provided — key formulas must be memorised before test day.
+No formula sheet is provided, so key formulas must be memorised before test day.

 - Algebra.
 Equations, inequalities, functions, and exponents.
 Questions hinge on precise reading; words like "integer," "prime," "non-negative," and "least" change the correct answer entirely.

 - Geometry.
 Lines, angles, triangles, circles, quadrilaterals, coordinate geometry, and 3D figures.
-Diagram proportions are not reliable — rely on stated information only.
+Diagram proportions are not reliable, so rely on stated information only.

 - Data Analysis.
 Descriptive statistics, probability, distributions, and data interpretation from graphs, tables, and charts.
 Misreading axis scales or units is the most expensive category of careless error.

-The most consistent difference between candidates who score 165+ and those who plateau in the 155–160 range is not raw mathematical ability — it is precision and strategy.
+The most consistent difference between candidates who score 165+ and those who plateau in the 155-160 range is not raw mathematical ability.
+It is precision and strategy.
 Analytics-driven preparation, identifying weak topic areas and drilling them systematically, is what converts a 158 into a 165.
-Most candidates preparing from scratch spend 6 to 12 weeks.
-The final two weeks should shift entirely to timed full-length practice tests, error log review, and formula consolidation.

 Common Questions About the GRE Quant Section